intarchboard/program-rfced-future/draft-evolution-process.md

 3. The RFCWG will then further develop the proposal.
 All members of the RFCAB are expected to participate in discussion relating to all proposals.
 4. At some point, if the chairs believe there may be rough consensus exists for the proposal to advance, they will issue a working group last call.
 5. After a suitable period of time, the chairs will determine whether rough consensus for the proposal exists.
 If comments have been received and substantial changes have been made, it is expected that additional last calls may be made.
 6. Once working group consensus is established, a community call for comments will be issued.
 Should substantial comments be received, the working group will again consider those comments and make revisions as they see fit.
-At this same time, the RFCAB will consider the proposal.
 7. Should substantial changes be made, additional community calls for comment should be issued, and again comments considered.
 8. Once all comments have been been addressed, the working group chairs will transmit the latest proposal to the RFCAB.
 9. Within a reasonable period of time, the RFCAB will then poll on the proposal.
 Positions may be as follows: